istio/istio/README.md

 local file system.

 #### Migration from values.yaml
-The following command takes helm values.yaml files and output the new IstioControlPlaneSpec:
+The following command takes helm values.yaml files and output the new IstioOperatorSpec:
 ```bash
 mesh manifest migrate /usr/home/bob/go/src/istio.io/installer/istio-control/istio-discovery/values.yaml
 ```

-If a directory is specified, all files called "values.yaml" under the directory will be converted into a single combined IstioControlPlaneSpec:
+If a directory is specified, all files called "values.yaml" under the directory will be converted into a single combined IstioOperatorSpec:
 ```bash
 mesh manifest migrate /usr/home/bob/go/src/istio.io/installer/istio-control
 ```

-If no file is specified, the IstioControlPlane CR in the kube config cluster is used as an input:
+If no file is specified, the IstioOperator CR in the kube config cluster is used as an input:
 ```bash
 mesh manifest migrate
 ```